Books: The Little Book of Trees

 ISBN 9780691251790

 The chapter on Tree Leaves includes a consideration of how the increasing levels of atmospheric carbon dioxide and global temperature may affect the fine balance between photosynthesis and respiration rates in trees.
 The following chapter on Tree Trunks discusses the trade-offs that are made between wood strength and growth rate, combined with the need to efficiently conduct water from the roots to the leaves.
-The different strategies used by Californian coast redwoods and Australian mountain ash to become exceptionally tall trees in similar climates are compared.
+A comparison is made between the different strategies used by Californian coast redwoods and Australian mountain ash to become exceptionally tall trees in similar climates.

-The effect of light levels on leaf properties, the layering of the canopy and the geometry of trees is explained in The Architecture of Trees chapter, including how the tall narrow spires of black spruce are best suited to capturing the flat sunlight at high latitudes.
+The effect of light levels on leaf properties, the layering of the canopy and the geometry of trees is explained in The Architecture of Trees chapter, including how the tall narrow spires of black spruce are best suited to capturing flat sunlight at high latitudes.
 Tree Bark covers the large variation in bark properties and adaptation to different environmental conditions, in particular fire, as exemplified by the eucalypts and cork oak, the latter providing a very useful product.
-In the chapter on often overlooked Tree Roots, their high energy demands came as a surprise, as well as the soil acidity caused by released carbon dioxide.
-The resulting rock weathering has contributed to global ecological changes.
+In the chapter on (often overlooked) Tree Roots, their high energy demands came as a surprise.
+The released carbon dioxide causes soil acidification and rock weathering that has contributed to global ecological changes.
 The role of nitrogen-fixing bacteria is also covered, including how trees with these bacterial associations can be used to regenerate degraded land and provide high nutrient foliage for browsing herbivores.

 The wonders of tree seeds are described in chapter 8, including the massive range in seed size (15 million-fold difference) and seed number produced by different species.
 The early seed production of ‘live fast, die young’ trees such as the devil’s walking stick is compared with much later reproduction in species such as beech.
 The Ecology and Forest Dynamics chapter considers landscape effects such as ‘fir waves’, white bands of dead conifers seen in mountainous forests in the US and Japan.
-Possibly the most important chapter, Conservation highlights the role of trophic cascades, produced for example by the loss of large predators, and the exacerbating effects of human activity on natural disturbances such as fire and flood.
+The chapter addressing the pertinent topic of Conservation highlights the role of trophic cascades, produced for example by the loss of large predators, and the exacerbating effects of human activity on natural disturbances such as fire and flood.
 It concludes with the need for more holistic ecosystem management.

 Written by two Emeritus Professors of ecology at US universities, the book naturally has a North American slant, with many of the tree species likely to be unfamiliar to lay readers in the UK.
 However the described principles of tree biology and forest science are internationally-applicable, and it was fascinating to learn more about exotic species and to consider trees from a global perspective.
 The tone varies somewhat between chapters, with some being more academic than others, but it all remains very accessible.
 When read cover-to-cover, some information is repeated, but this may be needed to cater for readers dipping in and out of chapters.